WyzzyMoon/chargee-sparky-p1-esphome/README.md

 The device internally contains an fully flashable **ESPRESSIF ESP32-C3-MINI-1**, has native USB connected to the USB-C connector, and can be flashed directly without adding an external programmer.\
 \
-Tested with Sparky 3 v2.
+Tested with Sparky 3 v2 on Dutch ESMR 5.0 meter.
 Other hardware revisions have not been tested.

 ---